Skip to content

 granite laser engraving

 Laser engraving granite produces high-contrast marks due to its mineral composition.
 The laser causes localized fracturing, resulting in light-colored engravings on dark stone surfaces.
 Laser engraving granite is widely used for memorial stones and outdoor signage.
-And this kind of engraving work preforms well by a laser engraver with 50W or higher power one.
-Higher the laser power, faster the engraving processing.
+And this kind of engraving work is performed well by a laser engraver with 50W or higher power.
+The higher the laser power, the faster the engraving process.

 Slate